simulation-based-inference/simulation-based-inference.github.io/_posts/2022-12-23-learning-fire-spread-dynamics-with-physics-constrained-machine-l.md

 ---
 title: "Learning fire spread dynamics with physics-constrained machine learning"
+author: "J Buch, A Jivani, X Huan, AP Williams, P Gentine - Bulletin of the American …, 2023 - APS"
 hero_title: "Papers"
 categories:
   - Computer Science
 tags:
   - paper
 ---
-J Buch, A Jivani, X Huan, AP Williams, P Gentine - Bulletin of the American …, 2023 - APS

 >… Using the ML model as a simulation-based inference technique allows us to robustly quantify the uncertainty in the parameters of a fire spread rate model.
 Altogether, our …